Resolution of Quantum Imaging with Undetected Photons: Summary and Conclusions

 Our results show that in this regime, the width of the edge-spread function at the camera is determined by the wavelength of the detected light, whereas the resolution is dependent upon the wavelength of the undetected light illuminating the object.
 This shows that QIUP can be particularly promising in cases where the wavelength to which available cameras are sensitive is larger than the wavelength required for object illumination.
 In a recent experiment, photon pairs \textemdash ~with one photon having wavelength in the range of x-ray and the other at optical wavelengths \textemdash ~have been generated \cite{schori2017parametric}.
 Therefore, it is certainly possible to design an experiment, where an object is illuminated by x-ray and the detected photon has optical wavelength.
 In such an experiment, it would in principle be possible to obtain x-ray resolution, using readily available cameras to detect only at optical wavelengths.

+Despite the fact that the results turned out to be analogous to that of quantum ghost imaging (QGI) enabled by momentum correlation, the theory and experiment of these two imaging schemes are fundamentally different.
+In QGI, the photon probing the object is detected and the image is acquired through coincidence measurement (post selection), whereas in QIUP the photon probing the object is never detected and the image is acquired through intensity (single-photon counting rate) measurement.
+Furthermore, QIUP is an interferometric scheme and QGI is not.
+Therefore, our finding that the resolution of QIUP based on momentum correlation is limited in the same way as QGI is quite remarkable, because it suggests that QIUP accesses the information encoded in two-photon correlations as efficiently as QGI.

 We expect that our results will enable future works leading to further improvement of this unique method of imaging and will thereby lead to a deeper understanding of its resolution limit in more general scenarios.
-It will be interesting to explore to what extent established super-resolution techniques can be adapted and to what extent the resulting implementations using other geometries or image acquisition methods will further increase the achievable resolution.
+It will be interesting to explore to what extent established super-resolution techniques can be adapted and to what extent the resulting implementations using other geometries or image acquisition methods will further increase the achievable resolution\footnote{While this manuscript was in submission, new articles were published with interesting discussion on QIUP resolution~\cite{paterova2020hyperspectral,kviatkovsky2020microscopy,paterova2020quantum,paterova2021non,gilaberte2021video}.}.